Funny word archipelago and if you say it often enough, it even starts to sound funny [ahr-kuh-pel-uh-goh].

 It's not overly scenic for the first 15 minutes of the hour-or-so long voyage but this is still Stockholm, remember, and you can drive to Vaxholm in just half an hour.
 That means the bus is an option but it's no cheaper and there's no sense of the 30,000 islands, they claim.

-[1] They don't actually leave from there but it's the only suitable snap and it looks a little like Strömkajen, which is where you really need to be.
+They actually leave from Strömkajen, which is where you really need to be, but that's the only suitable snap and it looks a little bit like it.

 The larger lumps of hardened lava, it's thought, have hotels but the smaller ones are mostly privately owned.
 Swedes still flock to these in July, paying a premium for modest, wooden cabins in which to holiday.